-Lantern supports two kinds of engines, with the Load UCI Engine and Load Winboard Engine menu options.
-An example of a Winboard engine is Crafty.
-Chess engines using the UCI protocol include Rybka, Stockfish(free for use with Lantern - stockfishchess.org/download/ - look for a file in the download like stockfish-8-64), Komodo and Houdini.
-As of version 5.98 Lantern now comes bundled with Stockfish 8 for Windows and Mac users and when examining or observing can activate it by going to Options menu or toggle engine on toolbar (this will start the default stockfish if no other engine loaded).
+Lantern supports two kinds of analysis, with the Load UCI Engine and Load Winboard Engine menu options.
+An example of a Winboard program is Crafty.
+The UCI protocol include Rybka, Stockfish, Komodo and Houdini.
+Lantern now comes bundled with Stockfish 15 for Windows and Mac users and when examining or observing can activate it by going to Options menu or toggle engine on toolbar (this will start the default stockfish if no other engine loaded).

 Lantern has been tested to make sure any analysis stops when a played game starts, in compliance with the ICC server rules for non-(C)omputer accounts.

 Multiple UCI parameters may be used in one script, with each one on a new line.
-These parameters will be sent to the chess engine when the engine is loaded.
+These parameters will be sent when the chess engine is loaded.
 For example, setoption name MultiPV value 2 turns on multiple variation support, if the engine supports it, and then shows the top two current moves with a line for each.
 (Note as of Lantern 5.66 the number of lines of analysis is settable in the Multiple Lines(UCI) sub menu.
 If the user chooses One Line(Default) then a script parameter that is different can be used otherwise it is ignored.)
-Another useful parameter is setoption name Threads value 1, as some engines, like Houdini, use all available cores by default.
-Conversely, other engines, like Stockfish, use one core by default, so the user can also set it to use more cores.
+Another useful parameter is setoption name Threads value 1, as some programs, like Houdini, use all available cores by default.
+Conversely, others, use one core by default, so the user can also set it to use more cores.